 - Whilst your site may be content managed so you can add blog articles and carry out general updates yourself, there may be a large update that you would rather the designer carry out or a structural change required, so ask about how updates are charged, e.g. at an hourly rate, an agreed one-off fee or a monthly retainer.

 - Ongoing Support – you need a designer that will be there to help you with anything from how to use the content management system to marketing a new product to email problems or sometimes just a chat on how your site is performing.
 Check out their office hours, is there an out of hours emergency number.

 - Lastly and most importantly, do you actually get along with the designer and their team?
 Do they seem interested in your project and your business?
 A designer with some knowledge of your industry is more likely to be able to help you with copywriting and strategy than one who knows nothing about your trade.
 Hopefully, you will be working with your designer on a long term basis so you need to feel comfortable picking up the phone to ask then for some help.

-Chatsworth Web Design and Hosting love to meet new clients and learn about their business and commercial ambitions.
-We thrive on helping people build successful websites that generate value to the client.
-For more information and a free no obligation chat, just give us a call on 0800 7723447.
+Chatsworth Web Design love to meet new clients and learn about their business and commercial ambitions.
+We thrive on helping people build successful websites which in turn helps them to succeed.
+For more information and a free no-obligation chat, just give us a call on 0800 7723447.